jerrygeorge360/iot-data-store/README.md

    docker-compose logs -f fastapi-app
    ```

-## GCP Deployment
+## Cloud Deployment

-For deploying to Google Cloud Platform:
+To deploy on Google Cloud Platform:

-1. Create a GCP VM (e2-medium recommended)
+1. Create a GCP VM (e2-medium is recommended)
-2. Reserve a static external IP
+2. Reserve a static external IP address
-3. Configure firewall rules for ports 1884, 8000
+3. Configure firewall rules for ports 1884 and 8000
-4. SSH into VM and clone repository
+4. SSH into the VM and clone the repository
-5. Run deployment script
+5. Run the deployment script
-6. Update ESP32 with VM's external IP
+6. Update your ESP32 code with the VM's external IP

 ## Development